phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/1-ios.html.md

   ![](/images/running-final.png)

-<div class="alert--info">The full [sample project](https://github.com/phonegap/phonegap-sample-hybrid-ios) for this guide can be found in the [PhoneGap GitHub repository](https://github.com/phonegap/phonegap-sample-hybrid-ios)
-for further reference.</div>
+<div class="alert--info">The full <a href='https://github.com/phonegap/phonegap-sample-hybrid-ios'>sample project</a> for this guide can be found in the <a href='https://github.com/phonegap/phonegap-sample-hybrid-ios'>PhoneGap GitHub repository</a> for further reference.</div>

 ### Conclusion